MSRG/HyperLedgerLab/docs/HowToUse.md

     * Estimated time to complete: **30 seconds**
     * What will happen ?
         * It will delete Openstack infra with command: `ansible-playbook -i inventory/infra/hosts.ini -v infra_delete.yaml`
+    * If there are dependency issues when deleting and restarting the cluster, run comman: `rm -rf venv`

 5. Create Fabric Blockchain on kubernetes:
     * Run Command: `./scripts/fabric_setup.sh`